bslew/antabTr/readme.md

 that will eventually remove the need for manual preparation of antab files.

 The server will ask you for password, which is the same as the one used for uploading antab files to VLBeer.
-Alternatively, if you do not want to enter password every time you run this script please send your public ssh-key to the author.
+Alternatively, if you do not want to enter password every time you run this script, please send your public ssh-key to the author.

+In time, the wisdom will be made publicly available.

 # AUTHOR